andrewquitadamo/Programming-Spring2016/testing/testing.md

 # Adding more tests

-* We added a very simple test, lets add a longer one
+* We currently have a very simple test, lets add one for a longer sequence

 --